 Department of Housing has a responsibility to ensure that public housing is allocated appropriately to tenant need and that housing stock is available for allocation to applicants on the wait list.
 If you are occupying a dwelling above your entitlement household size (i.e. one person in a three bedroom house) you may be asked to transfer to a property more suited to your household size.

 The amount of bond is dependent on whether you are eligible to receive a rental rebate and if you receive an aged-pension.

 For tenants who receive a rental rebate, the bond is equivalent to two weeks of rebated rent and two weeks market rent applicable to the dwelling.
 Aged-pensioners’ bond is equivalent to four weeks rebated rent.

 If you are having difficulty paying bond you can enter an Agreement to Pay – allowing you to pay half of the bond up-front and the balance over a six month period.

 All tenants are responsible for their own power bills and any other connections i.e. phone or internet.

-If high water usage is due to a maintenance problem e.g. leaking pipes or taps, and you have met your obligation to inform Territory Housing of maintenance required in a timely manner, Territory Housing may agree to waive the charges in full or in part.
+If high water usage is due to a maintenance problem e.g. leaking pipes or taps, and you have met your obligation to inform Department of Housing of maintenance required in a timely manner, Department of Housing may agree to waive the charges in full or in part.